Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS - WHIZ News

 With two on, Alomar sent Luplow to the plate instead of Josh Naylor, who became the first player in major league history to get five hits in his first five postseason plate appearances.

-Luplow smoked a ball to center that went over Aaron Hicks’ head and brought in two to tie it, sending Cleveland’s bench into a frenzy.
+Luplow smoked a ball to center that went over Aaron Hicks’ head and brought in two, sending Cleveland’s bench into a frenzy.

 A two-time All-Star, Sánchez was benched for the opener after hitting .147 over 60 games, and he batted ninth for the first time in his career in Game 2.

-But he rewarded Boone’s faith by connecting in the sixth inning off Indians rookie Triston McKenzie with a wind-aided shot to right that barely cleared the wall and snapped a 6-all tie.
+But he rewarded Boone’s faith by connecting in the sixth inning off Indians rookie Triston McKenzie with a wind-aided shot to right to tie it 6-all.

-“He’s shown me a lot the last couple of days,” Boone said of his catcher.
+“He’s shown me a lot the last couple of days,” Boone said of his embattled catcher.

 ANOTHER CHANCE